DragDevAI/PF_VacGoWhere/README.md

 ## Technologies Used
 We are minion coders who have just started, so basic HTML, CCS and JavaScript together with API are used in this app.

 Graphical images were rendered by the open source [HTML Charts - chart.js](https://www.chartjs.org/)

 ## Testing
-Very painful
+We did try our best.

 ## Credits

 ### Content
-The language for about, how-to-use and disclamer sections were drafted by ~~me~~my evil twin brother who is a qualified lawyer to practice laws at the Supreme Court of Singapore
+The language for about, how-to-use and disclaimer sections were drafted by ~~me~~my evil twin brother who is a qualified lawyer to practice laws at the Supreme Court of Singapore.

-The reset css content was copied from [Josh Comeau website](https://www.joshwcomeau.com/css/custom-css-reset/) The data on cost of McMeal around the world were retrived from [Numbeo website](https://www.numbeo.com/) Super cool Samurai characters representing the countries of choice were retrived from [World Flags website](https://world-flags.org/).
+The reset css content was copied from [Josh Comeau website](https://www.joshwcomeau.com/css/custom-css-reset/).

+The data on cost of McMeal around the world were retrieved from [Numbeo website](https://www.numbeo.com/).

+Super cool Samurai characters representing the countries of choice were retrived from [World Flags website](https://world-flags.org/).
 Language of various countries in this app were translated by and obtained from Google Translate, save for Cantonese which were done via Microsoft Bing.

 Weather data were obtained from [Weather & Climate website](https://weather-and-climate.com/).

 ### Media
-The icon used in this site was provided by [UIcons](freepik.com) Flags used in this site were retrieved from [Flag Pedia](https://flagcdn.com/)
+The icon used in this site was provided by [UIcons](freepik.com).

+Flags used in this site were retrieved from [Flag Pedia](https://flagcdn.com/).

 ### APIs
-The IP addresses collected from users were so enabled via an API of [IPAPI](https://ipapi.co) The exchange rates used in this website were from public API of openexchange rates The trivia facts about the destination used in this website were from public API of [REST Countries](https://restcountries.com/)
+The IP addresses collected from users were so enabled via an API of [IPAPI](https://ipapi.co).

+The exchange rates used in this website were from public API of openexchange rates.

+The trivia facts about the destination used in this website were from public API of [REST Countries](https://restcountries.com/).

-We have also generated our own API hosted on Github which provides information on cost of McMeal as at May 2024 in the countries covered under this app
+We have also generated our own API hosted on Github which provides information on cost of McMeal as at May 2024 in the countries covered under this app.

 ### Fonts
-Fonts used in this site were public fonts obtained from Google Fonts Analysis of JSON documents used in this site was performed by JSON Path Finder
+Fonts used in this site were public fonts obtained from Google Fonts.

+Analysis of JSON documents used in this site was performed by JSON Path Finder.

 ## Acknowledgements
 I received inspiration for this project from Mr. Malcolm Yam and Mr. Donovan, our dear and beloved teachers.